alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 93 user reviews of Motorola XOOM from Amazon.com.
 The average user rating for this product is 4.2/5, compared to an average user rating of 4.1/5 for other products in the same category on Amazon.com.
-Reviews about the screen and usability are generally positive.
-The performance and price are also appreciated.
-Many are negative about the battery and portability.
-There are some mixed opinions about the size.
+Views about the screen and usability are on the whole positive.
+The performance and price are also mentioned favorably, whereas there are some mixed comments about the size.
+There are some negative views about the battery and portability.

 reliability, price, performance, usability, screen